Welcome to the restfb documentation.

 Note regarding publishing multiple photos at once

-"There is no way to publish more then one photo in the same graph API call."(see here at creating section)
+"There is no way to publish more then one photo in the same graph API call."(see here in the creating section)

 The first example shows the

-InputStream.
-In addition to the binary content a message is added in the first case and a description in the second one.
+InputStream method.
+In addition to the binary content, a message is added in the first case and a description in the second one.